 - Adhere to the development guidelines described in the 2011-2030 Facilities Master Plan.

-The university will reduce its purchases of potable water, seek opportunities and expand its harvesting and reuse of water, and responsibly manage stormwater to protect the Chesapeake Bay and its tributaries.
+The university aims to reduce its purchases of potable water, seek opportunities and expand its harvesting and reuse of water, and responsibly manage stormwater to protect the Chesapeake Bay and its tributaries.

 The university will divert a minimum of 75% of its total solid waste from landfills and seek opportunities to further reduce waste generation.